VeriFIT/mata/tests-integration/README.md

 ### How to benchmark and reproduce some of our results

-We assume, this is executed from `tests-integration` directory.
+We assume this is executed from `tests-integration` directory.
 In order to reproduce some of our results or run more thorough benchmarking, we recommend running the following test cases: